oneapi-src/customer-chatbot/README.md

 ## Validated Hardware Details
 There are workflow-specific hardware and software setup requirements depending on how the workflow is run.
-Bare metal development system has the same system requirements.

 | Recommended Hardware                                            | Precision
 | --------------------------------------------------------------- | ------------